Sandis Ozoliņš: Dinamo Riga

-After his season with the Sharks, Ozoliņš was offered a one-year contract by the Los Angeles Kings worth $800,000, but he declined it and went on hiatus from hockey for a year.
+After his season with the Sharks, Ozoliņš was offered a one-year contract by the Los Angeles Kings worth $800,000, but he declined it and went on hiatus from playing for a year.

-On July 13, 2009, Ozoliņš unexpectedly signed a one-year deal with KHL home country team Dinamo Riga, with whom he started his senior career in 1990.
-Ozoliņš got back his #8 – the same number which he wore while playing for Dinamo Riga.
+On July 13, 2009, Ozoliņš signed a one-year deal with Dinamo Riga of the Kontinental Hockey League (KHL).
 Ozoliņš was named a captain for the first time in his career.
-In the 2009–10 KHL season he was the team's leader in points among defensemen, scoring 5 goals and 20 assists in 43 games.
+In the 2009–10 KHL season he was the team's leader in points among defencemen, scoring five goals and 20 assists in 43 games.
 In January 2010, Ozoliņš was selected to play on the starting roster for the Jaromír Jágr team in the KHL All-Star game.
 He was also selected to play in the KHL All-Star skills competition, but, due to a minor injury, only played in the first period and withdrew from the skills competition.
 On May 18, 2010, Ozoliņš extended his contract with Dinamo for another year, after he declined larger offers from four different KHL teams.

-In the first month of the 2010–11 KHL season Ozoliņš was honoured as the league's best defenseman after he registered 1 goal and 11 assists in 11 games, at the time being the league's leader in assists.
-He was injured in the November 28 game against HC Sibir and missed all of the December due to broken ribs.
-In January 2011, Ozoliņš was again selected to play on the starting roster in the KHL All-Star game.
-Before the start of a 2011–12 KHL season Ozoliņš received an offer from KHL Gagarin Cup 2011 winners Salavat Yulaev Ufa to join the team, but he declined it.
+In the first month of the 2010–11 KHL season, Ozoliņš was honoured as the league's best defenceman after he registered one goal and 11 assists in 11 games, at the time being the league's leader in assists.
+He was injured in the November 28 game against Sibir Novosibirsk and missed all of the December due to broken ribs.
+In January 2011, Ozoliņš was again selected to play on the starting roster of the KHL All-Star game.
+Before the start of the 2011–12 KHL season Ozoliņš received an offer from the 2011 Gagarin Cup winners, Salavat Yulaev Ufa, but he declined it.
 During the 2011–12 KHL season, league officials confirmed Ozoliņš as captain of the Western Conference team in the All-Star Game 2012 (which took place on January 21, 2012) versus the Eastern Conference team captained by Sergei Fedorov.
-On July 12, 2012, Dinamo Riga board member Guntis Ulmanis told Latvian radio station Baltkom that Ozoliņš left KHL team Dynamo Riga as a free agent and could receive lucrative offers from Russian clubs.
+On July 12, 2012, Dinamo Riga board member Guntis Ulmanis told Latvian radio station Baltkom that Ozoliņš left the team as a free agent and could receive lucrative offers from Russian clubs.
 Since joining Riga, Ozoliņš had 22 goals and 65 assists in 158 regular season KHL appearances, serving as the team captain for every game.
-During his time with Dinamo Riga, Ozoliņš set several franchise records as a defenseman.
+During his time with Dinamo Riga, Ozoliņš set several franchise records as a defenceman.

 Atlant Moscow Oblast

-On September 24, 2012, Ozoliņš signed a one-year deal with KHL team Atlant Moscow Oblast.
+On September 24, 2012, Ozoliņš signed a one-year deal with Atlant Moscow Oblast of the KHL.
 In his only season with Atlant in 2012–13, Ozoliņš was named team captain and immediately served as a fixture on the blueline, producing 2 goals and 20 points in 42 games.